 Currently, Debian is only available for Linux and kFreeBSD, but with Debian GNU/Hurd we have started to offer GNU/Hurd as a development, server and desktop platform, too.
-We hope to be able to release Debian GNU/Hurd for wheezy.

 The Hurd is under active development, but does not provide the performance and stability you would expect from a production system.
 Also, only about every second Debian package has been ported to the GNU/Hurd.
 There are still a few things to do before we can make a release, see the TODO list.